 There is great interest in air quality all over the Western United States when smoke from forest fires fills valleys during the summer.
 Most of the smoke problem is due to small particulates, which are not known to damage plants.
+(Although smoke taint has been an issue in wine grape production.)
 Ozone, however, is known to damage plants.
 Ozone in the upper atmosphere protects us from damaging sunlight.
 It can also be used to sanitize irrigation water.
 But at certain concentrations for certain periods of time it can injure sensitive plants.

 Ground-level ozone is called smog.
 Smog-forming pollutants are primarily generated by internal combustion engines and not smoke from forest fires.
 Traffic and activities in urban areas generate the most pollutants, but often the wind blows the pollution to outlying suburban and rural communities.
 Emissions of hydrocarbons and oxides of nitrogen in the morning combined with summer heat and intense sunlight in the afternoon to produce ground level ozone – smog.

 Smog is a problem for the Portland-Vancouver and Medford metropolitan Oregon areas during the summer months.
 It is created most often on days when the temperature is 90°F or higher, especially when winds are light or non-existent.

 All areas of Oregon currently meet the federal air quality standard for ozone.
 These levels, however, are based on human health.
 Sensitive plants can have problems when the ozone concentration is between 50–120 parts per billion (ppb)—120 ppb equals 12 pphm (parts per hundred million)—for extended time periods.
 The Eugene ozone monitoring station recorded at least 7 days during the summer of 2017 that met this requirement.